abarbanell/abarbanell.github.io/_posts/2016-01-09-arduino-nginx.md

 [![nginx on Raspberry -fullwidth]({{ site.baseurl }}/assets/img/2016/01/nginx.png)](https://github.com/abarbanell/limitless-garden)

-Instead of sitting close to the web server and converting from https to http, I wanted it to sit close to my web clients (my arduino's) and convert from http to https.
-Then the requests could go out in the world wide internet without being someone bad.
-So I quickly reappropriated my oldes Raspberry Pi, a venerable model A, and told it to
+Instead of sitting close to the web server and converting from https to http, I wanted it to sit close to my web clients (my Arduino's) and convert from http to https.
+Then the requests could go out in the world wide internet without being read by someone bad.
+So I quickly reappropriated my oldest Raspberry Pi, a venerable model A, and told it to

 ```
 $ sudo apt-get install nginx
 ```

-then just adding one file in /etc/nginx/sites-available:
+then just added one file in /etc/nginx/sites-available:

 ```
 # proxy server for selected stuff from /api folder,